phcode-dev/phoenix-code-ai-control/README.md

 ### How do I know if AI control is working?

-In both the desktop and browser versions, go to File → Check AI Control Status to see a detailed report.
+In both the desktop and browser versions, go to View → AI Control Status to see a detailed report.

 ### Can I allow specific users to access AI features?